 Additional studies by Kennerly (2004) suggest that the CES stimulation affects the endogenous brain oscillations (specifically increase in alpha activity and decrease in delta activity).

 Liss (1996) postulates that the CES affects the levels of neurotransmitter levels in the CSF, specifically serotonin and beta-endorphin which may also contribute to reduction of patient’s depressive mood and increase of the sense of well-being.

 The following is a partial list of clinical trials and research on the efficacy of Cranial Electrotherapy Stimulation.
-Note that, as per the FDA requirement, Cervella is substantially equivalent in the underlying principle of operation (current intensity levels, frequencies, treatment duration) to the CES devices cited in the various clinical trials.
+Note that, as per the FDA requirements, Cervella is substantially equivalent in the underlying principle of operation (current intensity levels, frequencies, treatment duration) to the CES devices cited in the various clinical trials.

 Cervella is the first CES device specifically developed for active-lifestyle patients who suffer from anxiety, depression, and insomnia disorders.
 Through patient research, we have found that many anxiety sufferers, as well as depression patients, are usually very self-conscious about their disorder.
 Cervella offers discreet features that allow patients to administer a treatment session at school, at work or even around town as needed.
 It also features Bluetooth sound integration with high quality stereo headphones, which adds to the great value and functionality of the device.
 The affordable price point keeps Cervella within reach of many patients.
 Insurance coverage, although not universal, is gradually increasing with several large national insurance providers.
 Our staff can assist you and your patient with the insurance reimbursement process.

 Because of the inconspicuous appearance of the Cervella device, patients are more apt to use Cervella outside of the comfort of their homes increasing the compliance and use of the device during stressful events.
 Furthermore, Cervella is the first and only CES device that is managed through an App on a smart device.